euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Deep Learning Attention/Intro.md

 ## The attention decoder

 The decoder scores the hidden states that are sent from the encoder, applies a softmax function to the values to distribute the relative importance.
-And finally, i
+And finally, it multiplies the values with each hidden state and sums them up into a Attention Context Vector.
+It is important to notice that for each timestep the Attention Context Vector is computed again with t

 > image contextvector

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3ODYyMDE3LC0xMDc1NjQwMzIxLDc0OD
-UyMDE5NV19
+eyJoaXN0b3J5IjpbMTg4MjQ0MjI5MywtMTA3NTY0MDMyMSw3ND
+g1MjAxOTVdfQ==
 -->